jmilabs/dev-setup/readme.md

 1. In your terminal type, `brew install postgresql`.

 2. To verify your installation, type `brew list | grep "postgresql"`.
 You should see `postgresql` as an output.

+## Node.js & NPM

+Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.
+Node.js' package ecosystem, npm, is the largest ecosystem of open source libraries in the world.

+1. In your terminal type, `brew install node`.

+2. To verify your installation, type `node -v` and `npm -v`.

+   Approximate expected results: `v4.1.x` and `2.14.x` respectively.

 ## zsh